fledge-iot/fledge-south-sensehat/README.rst

 It is always recommended using the most up-to-date version of Raspbian, and it often helps to start with a completely fresh install of Raspbian, although this isn't necessary.

-Please use below commands to get your Sense HAT set up.
+The plugin can be installed with given `requirements.sh <requirements.sh>`_ or the following steps:

 ::

-           sudo apt-get install sense-hat
+           sudo apt install -y sense-hat

 Once that's done, it's probably a good idea to reboot your Pi to let the changes propagate.